linanpy/linanpy/README.md

 ## Hi there, I'm Linan! 👋
-### A data scientist who stands at the intersection of tech, culture, and creative arts.
+### A data scientist at the intersection of tech, culture, and creative arts.

 🧰 **TECH STACK**
 - Programming: Python